ramicaza/pinterest-python-generated-api-client/docs/UserAccountApi.md

-    from_claimed_content = "BOTH" # str | Filter on Pins that match your claimed domain. (optional) if omitted the server will use the default value of "BOTH" pin_format = "ALL" # str | Pin formats to get data for, default is all. (optional) if omitted the server will use the default value of "ALL" app_types = "ALL" # str | Apps or devices to get data for, default is all. (optional) if omitted the server will use the default value of "ALL" source = "ALL" # str | Filter to activity from Pins created and saved by your, or activity created and saved by others from your claimed accounts (optional) if omitted the server will use the default value of "ALL" metric_types = [
+    from_claimed_content = "BOTH" # str | Filter on Pins that match your claimed domain. (optional) if omitted the server will use the default value of "BOTH" pin_format = "ALL" # str | Pin formats to get data for, default is all. (optional) if omitted the server will use the default value of "ALL" app_types = "ALL" # str | Apps or devices to get data for, default is all. (optional) if omitted the server will use the default value of "ALL" content_type = "ALL" # str | Filter to paid or organic data.
+Default is all. (optional) if omitted the server will use the default value of "ALL" source = "ALL" # str | Filter to activity from Pins created and saved by your, or activity created and saved by others from your claimed accounts (optional) if omitted the server will use the default value of "ALL" metric_types = [
         "ENGAGEMENT",